Mookie Betts Preview, Player Props: Dodgers vs. Guardians

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 138 hits, batting .300 this season with 68 extra-base hits.
+- Betts leads Los Angeles in total hits (138) this season while batting .300 with 68 extra-base hits.

-- Among qualified hitters in MLB, he ranks ninth in batting average, seventh in on-base percentage, and second in slugging.
+- Among qualified batters, he ranks ninth in batting average, while his on-base percentage ranks seventh and he is second in slugging.

-- Betts will look to extend his 10-game hitting streak.
-He's batting .471 with three homers over the course of his last games.
+- Betts is batting .471 with three homers during his last games and is riding a 10-game hitting streak.

+- Betts has picked up a hit in 78.0% of his 118 games this season, with at least two hits in 28.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.